BlackVincy/BlackVincy/README.md

-Hii BlackVincy (or better say Vincenzo) here and:
+Hii BlackVincy (or better say Vincenzo) here, I'm a student from ITI E. Majorana and:

 ## Some Informations about me!
 -Teenager
 -Programmer

+## Skills
+-C#
+-HTML
+-Learning JavaScript

+## Other things I like to do that can be a profession
 -Interested in Graphics design for web sites
+-Short videos edited by me
 -I'm training for video editing
--Short videos edited by me (link to see it in bio) -Trying to learn better AI for a properly use
--C#, HTML and start learining JavaScript

-## Other information about me<3
+## Some extras
 -I like anime and manga
 -I like videogames
--I like football and I played it for 7 years
+-I like football and played for 7 years
+-Editing short videos (link in bio)